insify/cypress-test/README.md

 # e2e-assignment

-This repository contains e2e Testing Engineer assignment.
+This repository contains e2e Test Engineer assignment.

 ## Getting started

 After cloning this repo run `npm install`.

-To start server run `npm start`.
+To start server run:

+`npm start`

+### Cypress

-To open cypress run `npm run cypress:open`.
+To open cypress run:

+`npm run cypress:open`

+To run cypress run:

+`npm run cypress:run`

+### Protractor

+To install Protractor run:

+ `npm install -g protractor`

+Make sure you have the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed to run the standalone Selenium Server.
+You can check this by running:

+`java --version`

+To install server run:

+`webdriver-manager update`

+To run protractor run:

+ `npm run protractor`
 ## Specs

 In this assignment we would like you to test the flow of the application.